marsbroshok/mlops-labs/lab-12-kfp-pipeline/README.md

 ### Compiling and deploying the pipeline

 Before deploying to the KFP runtime environment, the pipeline's DSL has to be compiled into a pipeline runtime format, also refered to as a pipeline package.
-The current version of the runtime format is based on [Argo Workflow](https://github.com/argoproj/argo), which is expressed in YAML.
+The runtime format is based on [Argo Workflow](https://github.com/argoproj/argo), which is expressed in YAML.

 You can compile the DSL using an API from the **KFP SDK** or using the **KFP** compiler.